cagribolat/Cc-ExtractorSelection.io/README.md

-This tool separates sections written in **UPPER CASE** in SRT files along with timestamps.
-You can change the appearance of the text by selecting a color.
-If no color is selected, the tool will perform the operation and **save the file as original_filename_forced.srt**.
-If a color is selected, the tool will perform the operation and **save the file as original_filename_colorname_forced.srt**.
+This tool separates only **LARGE LETTERS** sections in SRT files with timestamps.
+The Default button separates only the sections written in **LARGE LETTERS** with timestamps and saves them as **existing filename+forced.srt**.
+If the color is selected, it does the operation and saves as **existing file name+selected color name+forced.srt**.

 **To use the tool, follow these steps**: